Looking for a fun, low-risk MLM with a feminine vibe?

-Thirty One Gifts is a direct sales company in the party planning industry founded by Cindy Monroe in 2003 in her basement.
-Since then it has grown to roughly 100,000+ sales representatives in North America.
+Thirty-One Gifts is a direct sales company in the party-planning industry founded by Cindy Monroe in 2003 in her basement.
+Since then it has grown to roughly 65,000 sales representatives in North America.

-The company has endured plenty of tough times, in terms of lay offs and the inability to signup new members, both of which have occurred within the past few years.
-However, Thirty One Gifts has continued to grow into one of the most successful companies in the party planning industry, and they have not been shy about donating both money and products to worthy non-profit organizations, giving the company an optimistic outlook for the future.
-Does this mean I’m involved?
+The company has endured plenty of tough times, in terms of layoffs and the inability to signup new members, both of which have occurred in recent years.
+However, Thirty-One Gifts has continued to grow into one of the most successful companies in the party planning industry.

-Make sense?
-Either way, here’s the full review on Thirty One Gifts.
+Either way, here’s the full review on Thirty-One Gifts.